MercersKitchen/Sandbox-Music-Player-Project-P4/README.md

 - [] Night Mode Colors by button and default by time
 - [] Array for songs and sound effects variables

+Geometry Questions
+- Size must be in coded in landscape, portrait, or square initially
+- Able to change these in void draw
+- what happens if the CANVAS is larger than the display: shink it, etc.
 ---

 # To include